cysouw/diathesis/text/c04_summaryEpi.md

 ### *Fortunativ* (*haben+gut/leicht+Infinitiv*)

 The ~~Fortunativ~~ (from Lat. *fortunatus* 'blessed, lucky', full discussion in [@sec:infinitive-haben-adverbial]) consists of *haben* with an infinitive verb and an obligatory adverbial.
-The adverbial is almost always *leicht* 'easy' [@next a] or *gut* 'well' [@next b].
+It is only possible with intransitive verbs.
+The adverbial is almost always positiv, usually *leicht* 'easy' [@next a] or *gut* 'well' [@next b].
 This construction expresses that the subject is in a fortunate situation to perform the action described by the verb.
-It is only possible with intransitive verbs.
+This contrasts to the closely related constructions with *sein* (see [@sec:summary-bewertungszustand]) and *lassen* (see [@sec:summary-unpersonlicher-moglichkeitspassiv]) that occur both with positiv and negativ evaluations.

 ::: ex
 a.
 Er lacht. \